-Section 1.
-Find that the changes proposed by Development Code Amendment No. 2013-006 and Specific Plan No. 2005-001 Amendment No. 6 are consistent with the Goals and Policies of the Town of Apple Valley adopted General Plan.
+WHEREAS, On September 20, 2013, Development Code Amendment No. 2013-006 and Specific Plan No. 2005-001 Amendment No. 6 was duly noticed in the Apple valley News, a newspaper of general circulation within the Town of Apple Valley; and

-Section 2.
-Pursuant to Section 15061(b)(3) of the State Guidelines to Implement the California Environmental Quality Act (CEQA), it can be determined that the Code amendment is covered by the general rule that CEQA applies only to projects that have the potential for causing a significant effect on the environment.
-Where it can be seen with certainty, as with the proposed Code Amendment, that there is no possibility that the proposal approved under Development Code Amendment No. 2013-006 and Specific Plan No. 2005-001 Amendment No. 6 will have a significant effect on the environment and, therefore, the Amendment is EXEMPT from further environmental review.
+WHEREAS, The project is not subject to the California Environmental Quality Act (CEQA) pursuant to Section 15061(b)(3) of the State Guidelines to Implement CEQA, which states that the activity is covered by the general rule that CEQA applies only to projects that have the potential for causing a significant effect on the environment.
+Where it can be seen with certainty that there is no possibility that the activity in question, the proposed Code Amendment, may have a significant effect on the environment, the activity is not subject to CEQA; and